Maxence-Labesse/AutoMxL/README.md

 - process categorical data (using one hot encoding or Pytorch §NN embedding encoder)
 - process outliers (optional)

-For categorical encoding, you can choose classical one-hot-encoding method or pytorch NN embedding encoder.

 Features Transformations are stored in d_preprocess attribute.
 ```python